The City of Prague Museum

 Masarykova 1000/3, 400 01 Ústí nad Labem

-Municipal of Ústí nad Labem was founded in 1876.
-Its collections document the culture, history and nature of the city of Ústí nad Labem and northwestern Bohemia.
-It focus on the history of the German-speaking population in the Czechia.
-The museum also takes care of a unique medieval city execution site, which is one of the best-preserved monuments of its kind in the Czech Republic.
+The Museum was established in 1876.
+Its collections document the culture, history, and nature of the city of Ústí nad Labem and northwestern Bohemia.
+It is also dedicated to the history of the German-speaking population in the Czech lands and cares for a unique medieval city execution site, which is one of the best-preserved monuments of its kind in the Czech Republic.

 Špilberk 210/1, 662 24 Brno

-Established in 1904, the Museum cares for the cultural heritage of the city.
-Its rapid development would occur after 1960 when the institution moved into Špilberk Castle, the landmark notorious as “the dungeon of nations”, where, e.g., Italian poet, Silvio Pellico, had been imprisoned.
-In addition to history the museum expositions cover artistic and urban development, especially the unique era between the world wars, when Brno occupied a dominant position in the development of modern architecture.
-What serves as an excellent illustration is the Tugendhat Villa designed by an architect, Ludwig Mies van der Rohe and built between 1929 and 1930.
-It has been on the List of UNESCO World Heritage Sites since 2007.
+Established in 1904, the Museum is in charge of the cultural heritage of the city.
+Its rapid development would occur after 1960 when the institution moved into Špilberk Castle, the landmark notorious as the ‘dungeon of nations’, where, e.g. Italian poet Silvio Pellico had been imprisoned.
+In addition to history the Museum’s expositions cover the artistic and urban development, especially the unique inter-war era, when Brno occupied a dominant position in the development of modern architecture.
+What serves as an excellent illustration is the Tugendhat Villa designed by Architect Ludwig Mies van der Rohe and built between 1929 and 1930.
+It has been inscribed on the UNESCO’s World Heritage List since 2007.